jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/component_directory.rst

        +-- 2.1.0
        +-- 3.0.0

-With this directory structure in the repository, differences between releases can be easily determined by comparing the two release URLs.
+Differences between releases can be easily determined by comparing the two release URLs.
-A complete history of all the releases visible.